Gravitational focusing effects on streaming dark matter as a new detection concept: DM Flux Enhancements

-At a particular location a large number of streams contribute to the local nominal DM density, and when discussing GF effects, each one of the multiple streams is taken into account at that location.
-The density of DM before gravitational focusing is defined as \beq \rho_0 = \sum_{i} \rho_{si}, \eeq where $\rho_{si}$ represents the density contribution to overall dark matter from the i-th stream.
-Once gravitational focusing effects are calculated, the total density is represented by \beq \rho =\sum_{i} A_{i} \rho_{si}, \eeq where $A_{i}$ represents the amplification factor which could be smaller or larger than 1.
-After GF, to calculate the density from the many streams at some arbitrary location, all these amplification coefficients are obtained from simulation of multiple overlapping streams at that region.
-In most locations where there is no dominant term from Eq.~\ref{eq:densitygf}, the contribution of so many streams should average to $\rho \sim \rho_{0}$.
-If there is a dominant term however, Eq.~\ref{eq:densitygf} becomes \beq \rho= A_{j} \rho_{sj} + \sum_{i\neq j} A_{i} \rho_{si}, \eeq where the j-th stream has been singled out from the rest.
-If there are regions where the amplification from the j-th stream is much larger than amplifications from all the other streams $A_{j}\gg A_{i}$ and the density after amplification from one stream dominates over the others $A_{j} \rho_{sj}\gg \rho_0$ than instead the second term in ~\ref{eq:density2parts} is smaller than the first and Eq.~\ref{eq:density2parts} becomes \beq \rho \sim A_{j} \rho_{sj} \eeq In these regions the simple expression given by Eq.~\ref{eq:densitygfunique} is sufficient even in a multi stream environment.
+{\bf {Multi-stream density enhancement}} Realistically, more than one stream overlaps at a particular location, and the local nominal DM density is the superposition of all contributing streams.
+Assuming that all DM comes from the sum of $\sim10^{12}$ streams, the density of DM before GF is given as \beq \rho_0 = \sum_{k} \rho_{{sk}}, \eeq where $\rho_{{sk}}$ represents the density contribution to the nominal DM density from the $k$-th stream.
+When taking into account the gravitational self-focusing by the Earth (Earth mainly causes density enhancement as discussed in preceding section) Eq.~\ref{eq:density} reads as \beq \rho =\sum_{k} {A}_{k} \rho_{{sk}}, \eeq where the amplification factor is specified as $A_{k}$.
+After gravitational self-focusing by the Earth, to sum up the density of the individual streams, the amplification coefficients are obtained from simulation of the overlapping streams.
+In locations where there is no dominant term in Eq.~\ref{eq:densitygf}, the contribution of many streams would average to $\rho \sim \rho_{0}$.
+However, if there is a dominant term Eq.~\ref{eq:densitygf} could be written: \beq \rho= A_{j} \rho_{{sj}} + \sum_{k\neq j} A_{k} \rho_{{sk}}, \eeq where the $j$-th stream has been singled out from the rest.
+Since the focus location is strongly dependent on stream velocity (Fig.~\ref{fig:ampl_vs_d}) it is reasonable to assume DE locations where the amplification from a particular $j$-th stream dominates over the rest of the streams (i.e., $A_{j}\gg A_{k}$).
+Additionally, if the density after amplification from one stream dominates over the others (i.e., $A_{j} \rho_{sj}\gg \rho_0$), then the second term in Eq.~\ref{eq:density2parts} is smaller than the first and Eq.~\ref{eq:density2parts} reads as: \beq \rho \sim A_{j} \rho_{sj} \eeq The local DM density ratio over the nominal value $\rho_0$ is then: \beq \rho/\rho_0 \sim A_{j} \rho_{sj}/\rho_0 \eeq For DE regions, the simple expressions given by Eqs.~\ref{eq:densitygfunique} and~\ref{eq:densityratio} apply.

-\section{Results \& Discussion}
+\section{Results - Discussion}